Frank Stranahan: Post-golf career

-Family misfortune, final years
+Personal life

-Stranahan suffered significant family misfortune.
-His wife Ann, whom he married in 1954, was herself a top-class amateur golfer; she finished runner-up in the 1960 Canadian Women's Amateur.
-Ann died at age 45 from cancer.
+Stranahan married his wife Ann in 1954.
+Like Stranahan, she was also a top-class amateur golfer, finishing as the runner-up in the 1960 Canadian Women's Amateur.
+At age 45, Ann died from cancer.
 His eldest son Frank Jr. died from cancer at age 11.
-His second son Jimmy died of a drug overdose in Houston, Texas at age 19.
+His second son Jimmy died of a drug overdose in Houston at age 19.
 Stranahan's father also died from cancer.
 His youngest son Lance works in real estate in Florida.

+Death and legacy

-Stranahan died June 23, 2013, aged 90, at his home in Miami Beach, Florida, where he had lived for many years.
+Stranahan died June 23, 2013, aged 90, at his home in Miami Beach, Florida.